 In 1955, some studies were done to build a new terminal with a higher capacity; the location of the new terminal was chosen between the two runways, east of Cairo.
 The works of construction started in 1957 and have been inaugurated on the 18th of March 1963.

-In 1963, Cairo International Airport replaced the old Heliopolis Airport located at the Hike-Step area in the East of Cairo.
+In 1963, Cairo International Airport replaced the old Heliopolis Airport located in the Hike-Step area in the East of Cairo.
 It consisted of arrival and departure halls, a transit hall, and two runways with a capacity of five million passengers a year.

 In the Eighties, air transport rates increased again and a second terminal became a necessity.
 Terminal 2 with its two arrival and departure halls, a transit hall, and a runway, was constructed to serve 3.5 million passengers per year.

 With the increase in Air Traffic Movement and the demand for international service standards, there was a need for developing the airport facilities.
-As a result, Cairo Airport Company started a major renovation and development plan on the transit hall in Terminal1.
+As a result, Cairo Airport Company started a major renovation and development plan on the transit hall in Terminal 1.
 It has been finished by the end of 2003 with a cost of US $ 12, 000,000.
 The consultant designer company for the project is ECG "Engineering Consultants Groups" S.A.
 Cairo, Egypt.

-The building consists of a ground floor, first floor, and a mezzanine.
+The building consists of a ground floor, a first floor, and a mezzanine.
 The scope of work has been divided into three phases.
-The 1st phase was the renovation of the ground floor and has been completed in March 2002 and during the implementation of this work the airport processed normal operations.
-The ground floor contains the main access doors, bar, cafeteria, main duty-free shops, boutiques, and transit/ transfer facilities moreover some passengers would like to spend time instead of waiting at the airport and we can help you by this by tours from Cairo airport to pyramids where you can witness the seven wonder`s civilization.
+The 1st phase was the renovation of the ground floor which has been completed in March 2002 during the implementation of this work the airport processed normal operations.
+The ground floor contains the main access doors, bar, cafeteria, main duty-free shops, boutiques, and transit/ transfer facilities moreover some passengers would like to spend time instead of waiting at the airport and we can help you with this by tours from Cairo airport to pyramids where you can witness the seven wonder`s civilization.

 The third phase, which was completed by the end of 2003, includes the completion of a 1960's cafe overlooking the runway as well as duty-free shops.

-There are other facilities in the airport as both international and national telephone services, screens and monitors with detailed flight information, telephones for passenger's inquiries, banking facilities, rent cars companies, information desks, post office, pharmacy, clinic, disabled traveler facilities, baggage trolleys, and porters are also available.
+There are other facilities in the airport as both international and national telephone services, screens and monitors with detailed flight information, telephones for passenger inquiries, banking facilities, rent cars companies, information desks, post office, pharmacy, clinic, disabled traveler facilities, baggage trolleys, and porters are also available.

 The development plan takes into consideration the huge commercial opportunities that serve the airports today.
 As airports are commercial projects whose performance should always be geared towards increasing revenues, international studies show that air transport fees represent only 40% of airport revenues, a percentage that is expected to shrink to 20% in 10 years.
 Meanwhile, commercial operations will provide 80 % of airport revenues.
 One of the ways to increase the airport revenue is by planting flowers on a hundred Feddans of its lands, as the airport has made arrangements to export these flowers to various European countries.

-The Airport faces continuous developments as enlarging the capacity of the transit hall from 1200 to 4500 passengers per hour, and a new parking area with the capacity of 800 vehicles has been constructed at a cost of 25 million pounds and if you have a few hours to stay in Egypt so we advise you to try 1-day layover in Cairo tour.
+The Airport faces continuous developments as enlarging the capacity of the transit hall from 1200 to 4500 passengers per hour, and a new parking area with a capacity of 800 vehicles has been constructed at a cost of 25 million pounds if you have a few hours to stay in Egypt so we advise you to try 1-day layover in Cairo tour.

 Amongst the new services, a new VIP Arrival and Departure Hall has been constructed outside the airport with a capacity of 180-200 passengers per hour.
-The new hall mainly serves the first-class passengers and businessmen who want to pay more but to have rest in luxurious lounges while their papers and luggage are being checked.
+The new hall mainly serves the first-class passengers and businessmen who want to pay more but to rest in luxurious lounges while their papers and luggage are being checked.